7.3 Protective Orders, Bond Conditions, and Child Emergency Authority

 - Family Code protective order questions usually turn on application, service, duration, and enforcement authority.

-- A temporary ex parte order must be served before a violation can be charged as a criminal violation.
+- A temporary ex parte order must be served before its violation can be charged as a criminal offense.

 - Code of Criminal Procedure Art.
-17.292 covers magistrate's orders for emergency protection, while Penal Code Sec.
+17.292 covers a magistrate's order for emergency protection, while Penal Code Sec.
 25.07 covers violations of certain orders or bond conditions.

 - Family Code Chapter 262 gives emergency child-possession authority only under specific immediate-danger or corroborated-danger conditions.